jy0205/LaVIT/README.md

 # LaVIT: Unified Language-Vision Pretraining in LLM with Dynamic Discrete Visual Tokenization
-This is the official repository for the multi-modal large langauge model: **LaVIT**.
+This is the official repository for the multi-modal large language model: **LaVIT**.

 [[`arXiv`](https://arxiv.org/abs/2309.04669)] [[`BibTeX`](#Citing)]